taha-magh/K-Means_HETIC/README.md

 # K-Means_HETIC
 This Python project involves implementing the K-Means algorithm for classification using the ames.csv dataset, which contains detailed information about California houses.
 Specifically, it focuses on utilizing the YearBuilt and SalePrice attributes for analysis.
+The project utilizes libraries such as Numpy, Pandas, and Matplotlib.